Top 7 Treks You Can Enjoy Winter in Nepal

 Annapurna Base Camp in December is also possible.
 It can be another best choice for trekking in winter in Nepal.
 You can continue your trek from Ghorepani -Poonhill to Annapurna Base Camp

 Langtang Valley Trek is one of the closest treks from Kathmandu.
-The 7 hours of bus ride from Kathmandu takes you to the gorge of the Langtang River.
+The 7-hour bus ride from Kathmandu takes you to the gorge of the Langtang River.
 Later, the trail takes you to the valley of beautiful landscapes and unique culture.

 The entire trekking route is inside the Langtang National Park.
 The home of Snow Leopard and Red Panda.
-Also, it is the best trail for the bird-watching trip too.
+Also, it is the best trail for the bird-watching trip.

 The Langtang Valley trek doesn’t take you to a higher altitude.
 The trek is relatively easier than the other.
 In addition to the breathtaking landscape and diverse flora and fauna, it has been a favorite trek among trekkers.